dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

     Maximized,

     /// <summary>
-    /// The window has been fullscreened, covering the entire surface of the monitor.
-Note that changing to/from this
+    /// The window has been fullscreened, covering the entire surface of the monitor without a border, with exclusive
-    /// state may enact an implicit change to <see cref="ISurfaceDisplay" />'s state if supported.
+    /// control over the display.
+Note that changing to/from this state may enact an implicit change to
+    /// <see cref="ISurfaceDisplay" />'s state if supported.
     /// </summary>
-    Fullscreen
+    ExclusiveFullscreen,

+    /// <summary>
+    /// The window has been fullscreened, covering the entire surface of the monitor, but still uses window management
+    /// to allow the user to interoperate with other applications easily.
+This setting leads the
+    /// <see cref="ISurfaceWindow.Border" /> setting to be ignored, as this setting is functionally equivalent to
+    /// <see cref="Maximized" /> and a <see cref="WindowBorder.Hidden" /> border.
+    WindowedFullscreen
 }

 /// <summary>